-I am a principal officer and a competency manager for a team of developers at the Norwegian Labour and Welfare Administration.
-I have a masters degree in computer science and experience from several non-profit communities in Oslo.
-I have been involved in several large-scale projects as a full-stack developer in the Norwegian public and private sector for the past twelve years.
+I am a principal officer and for the past four years I have been a manager for a team of developers at the Norwegian Labour and Welfare Administration.
+I have a masters degree in computer science, and experience from several non-profit communities in Oslo.
+Before going into leadership, I were involved in several large-scale projects as a full-stack developer with a focus on Java in the Norwegian public and private sector for twelve years.

-I have spoken at various conferences and meetups locally and internationally, such as JavaOne, JavaZone, JFokus and JDK.IO.
+I have spoken at various conferences and meetups locally and internationally, such as JavaOne, JavaZone, JFokus, Devoxx, JDK.IO, TDC and several more conferences.
 You can find slides, code and recording of some of my talks here.
+I love programming languages and algorithms, and I use GitHub mostly for sharing my experimentation and learnings.

 In my blog, I write about my perspectives on topics that concern the world we live in and also about computer science.
 I am a strong believer of justice, fairness and people helping each other to build a better world and better communities.